You may not have heard of us before because we don’t advertise. This is actually

-All electricity usage is charged by the kilowatt-hour, or unit, plus a standing
+All energy usage is charged by the kilowatt-hour, or unit, plus a standing charge

-charge to 'distribute' electricity to your home.
-Making price comparisons
+to 'distribute' energy to your home.
+Making price comparisons can be difficult

-can be difficult and confusing, so we've tried to make it simple and transparent.
+and confusing, so we've tried to make it simple and transparent.
+Tariffs must

 page of this website.